There are many reasons you may need a blood transfusion:

 Most of the time, you need to arrange with your hospital or local blood bank before your surgery to have directed donor blood.

 It is important to note that there is no evidence that receiving blood from family members or friends is any safer than receiving blood from the general public.
+In very rare cases, though, blood from family members can cause a condition called graft-versus-host disease.
+For this reason, the blood needs to be treated with radiation before it can be transfused.

 Although blood donated by the general public and used for most people is thought to be very safe, some people choose a method called autologous blood donation.